abdibehzad96/abdibehzad96.github.io/README.md

 ### V-TMC Setup
-- V-TMC: Establishing a traffic management control system including a live feed of fish-eye and CCTV cameras, Radar, and Lidar as a test bed for evaluating the projects’ output.
+- V-TMC: Establishing a traffic management control system including a live feed of fish-eye and CCTV cameras, Radar, and Lidar as a test bed for evaluating the project’s output.

 ### Illegal Maneuver Detection
 - Automatically detecting illegal box-junction stop maneuvers from a fisheye camera